 Or, What do these on demand delivery app startups target?

-Originally, Postmates started out as a food delivery app startup, similar to UberEats.
+Originally, Postmates food delivery app started out as a food delivery app startup, similar to UberEats.
 But, Postmates has identified the opportunity and widened their reach by offering to deliver anything, not just food.

 In fact, Postmates today get some orders that are really small: a dishwasher liquid or a bar of soap.
 But, these small orders are what keeps Postmates running, as they guarantee a constant supply of orders for their couriers.

-To build an on demand delivery app like Postmates, you’ve to take care of certain things.
+To build an on demand delivery food apps like Postmates, you’ve to take care of certain things.
 They are as follow:

 For example, you’ll have to contact and make deals with restaurants, grocery stores, health & beauty businesses, cafes, etc in order to offer products in your app.